pablo-unzueta/dml-nmr/README.md

 # Usage

 ## Examples
 The main driver of these python scripts is `predict_shieldings.py` which acts on a directory of *Gaussian09* output or `.log` files.
-For example, calling `python predict_shieldings.py` in the `examples/predict/` directory will produce `.dml` files for each `.log` file.
+Using the following command in the `examples/predict/` directory will produce `.dml` files for each `.log` file.

+    python predict_shieldings.py

 If you wish to examine the uncertainties of each prediction, you can use: